 Recruiting starts immediately: If you want to get into finance or consulting, recruiting firms will be on campus soon after you arrive.
-At NYU, for example, some consultants began recruiting for summer internships during the third week of September, said one graduate.
+At NYU, for example, some consultants began recruiting for summer internships during the third week of semester, said one graduate.
 This means three main things:

 Networking tools are mostly junk: Top-ranked business schools offer students a ridiculous amount of material and workshops aimed at helping students interview and network.
 Just check out this absurd networking worksheet.